Skip to main content

 delete_surveywrite or manage

-Store MCP API keys as environment variables or client secrets.
+Store fallback MCP API keys as environment variables or client secrets.
 Do not commit API keys into MCP client config files.

 Local Setup